Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m2.md

   - Support for player cancel function.
   - Support for upgrade the vulnerable.
   - Support for waiting the grpc server ready.
-  - Support for role, highlightable attributes.
+  - Support for role and highlightable attributes.
-  - Support for change the sdb port.
+  - Support for change the SDB port.
 - HandDrawingEngine
   - Support for drawing engine based on vector graphics has been added.
 - Vector Graphics